dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0501.md

 JSX combines the JS from JavaScript and the X from XML.
 It is a JavaScript extension that allows us to define React elements using a tag-based syntax directly within our JavaScript code.
 Sometimes JSX is confused with HTML because they look similar.
 JSX is just another way of creating React elements, so you don't have to pull your hair out looking for the missing comma in a complex createElement call.

+2『 JSX 做一张术语卡片。（2021-05-03）』

 In this chapter, we're going to discuss how to use JSX to construct a React application.

 ## 5.1 React Elements as JSX

 Facebook's React team released JSX when they released React to provide a concise syntax for creating complex DOM trees with attributes.
-They also hoped to make React more readable like HTML
+They also hoped to make React more readable like HTML and XML.

-and XML.
 In JSX, an element's type is specified with a tag.
 The tag's attributes represent the properties.
 The element's children can be added between the opening and closing tags.

 You can also add other JSX elements as children.
 If you have an unordered list, you can add child list item elements to it with JSX tags.